Greenkeepers: 2014-2018: US Branch

 Greenkeepers USA branch was built with the idea to spread sustainable practices around the world.
 It began in 2014 and gained a following around the Bay Area, namely Fremont.

 Some of the big projects this branch completed were the Los Gatos Creek Cleanup, and e-waste and recycling drive, and workshops such as the #Sprout v2.0 that gave volunteers experience with farming and technology that affects the environment.
 Additionally, the team also participated in a FIERCE Green Summit, took a Water Treatment Research trip to Alameda County, and held an environmentally friendly online challenge called the Greenkeepers 14 Day Project.

 2019-2020: USA Reboot

 Unfortunately, the Greenkeepers branch at USA was forgotten for a while until new core members decided to reboot the program in 2019.
 With a successful reboot, the Fremont branch is dedicated to raising awareness and making improvements in the environment of local communities.

 With members communicating between two high schools, the team worked on several service projects, a food waste reduction initiative, a composting system implementation, an online 21 day green challenge, and more.

+2023-present: Indonesia Branch

+Greenkeepers Indonesia Branch was incepted in 2023 under the head founding of Shinyeong (Erica) Moon and the co-founding of Minjung Kim, Chaewon Lee, and Jodie Kim.

+It was established to spread environmental conservatism in Jakarta, Indonesia's capital.
+It has primarily been active in Jakarta Intercultural School, an international school the founders attend.